Skip to content

 Command Line Arguments

-• Passed to main method in String array
+• Passed to String[] array of main method

-• Available through args parameter
+• args parameter stores command line arguments

 • Example: